MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/examples-scenes/material-gallery.md

 ## Surface Effects

 This section showcases the surface rendering effects you can achieve with the Graphics Tools standard shader.
-These examples display only a hnadful of possible variations, as stencil and clipping effects or PBR capability.
+These examples display only a handful of possible variations, as stencil and clipping effects or PBR capability.

 ![Standard Shader surface effects](images/materialGallery_sample_01.gif)